Help & Support

 Deleting Your Account

-Warning: Account deletion is permanent and cannot be undone.
 Export your data first if you want to keep a copy.
+Once the deletion completes, it cannot be undone.

 8. Maintenance (Self-Hosted)